CodePushGo/website/src/content/blog/en/code-integrity-in-capacitor-apps-key-techniques.md

 ### iOS and Android Guidelines

-Both iOS and Android have specific requirements that align with Capacitor's native verification methods.
+Both iOS and Android have specific requirements that align with React Native's native verification methods.
 For iOS, **App Store Review Guideline 3.1.2** governs OTA updates.
 While JavaScript updates are allowed under certain conditions, any functionality changes require prior approval.

 Android focuses on the **Play Integrity API**, which provides a robust system for verifying app integrity.
 Here's a quick breakdown of the key requirements for each platform: